ByronAP/NOMAD/SPECIFICATION.md

 4. Optional type validation
 5. No external schema dependencies

+While NOMAD aims for compactness, the version and reference sections add a constant overhead.
+Small or highly unique datasets may therefore be larger than their JSON equivalents.

 ### 1.3.
 Relation to Other Formats

 NOMAD combines concepts from several existing formats: